 Vincent has been so helpful.
-He arranged our ground transportation in Taipei and Hong Kong and has done the same in Shanghai.
+He arranged our ground transportation in Taipei and will do the same in Hong Kong, Shenzen, and Shanghai.
 He has also made a generous contribution to support development of a newsletter and other communications in Mandarin, along with activities to help graduate students acclimate to life in the U.S. Vincent, thank you very much.